dhiyanajwa/laku-sitok/README.md

 Qwen is the runtime model used inside the product for advisor and marketing copy.
 It is separate from the use of Codex and GPT-5.6 to build Laku Sitok.

+## Development process

+The project was guided by the implementation plans in the [markdown](markdown) folder.
+I used separate Codex tasks to explore individual features and draft focused implementation plans.
+In the main Codex task, I reviewed and refined those plans against the project's product and architecture documentation—especially [markdown/PROJECT.md](markdown/PROJECT.md) and [markdown/ARCHITECTURE.md](markdown/ARCHITECTURE.md).

+This accelerated the workflow by turning broad ideas into reviewable, focused steps before coding started.
+It reduced rework, made it easier to catch scope or architecture issues early, and let each approved feature move quickly from plan, to implementation, to hands-on testing.
+It also kept the scope practical for the hackathon: every feature was checked against the intended vendor workflow, technical architecture, and MVP priorities.

 ## Run locally

 ### Prerequisites